 How do you become more than a digital brochure?
 Having good copy helps a lot.
 Having a blog or article page that gets updated is good.
 Having some “how-to” info about your industry helps.
 Having an interesting “about us” page is good.
 Having a breezy FAQ helps.
 And unless you’re a funeral home, a little light humor sprinkled in somewhere doesn’t hurt.

-Websites people like perform better, both in sales and SEO.
+Websites that people enjoy reading perform better, both in sales and SEO.

 More web copywriting – here’s some nuts and bolts: